knagrecha/hydra/README.md

 ## Running
 ---

-The files `examples/single-task-lm.py` and `examples/multi-task-lm.py` demonstrate how to setup a simple training job.
-A vocab file for BERT is also included.
+The files `examples/single-task-vision.py` and `examples/multi-task-lm.py` demonstrate how to setup a simple training job.
+A vocab file for BERT and a vision benchmark dataset are also included.

 To use the system, first define your model and dataloaders using standard PyTorch APIs.
 Specification is easiest using PyTorch's `nn.Sequential` wrapper, but any module will do so long as the layers are listed in the order you wish them to execute.